hatedabamboo/notes.hatedabamboo.me/src/posts/centralized-eks-monitoring-across-multiple-aws-accounts.md

 layout: layouts/post.njk
 permalink: /centralized-cross-account-eks-monitoring/
 ---
 Complex systems require extensive monitoring and observability.
 Systems as complex as Kubernetes clusters have so many moving parts that sometimes it's a task and a half just to configure their monitoring properly.
 Today I'm going to talk in depth about cross-account observability for multiple EKS clusters, explore various implementation options, outline the pros and cons of each approach, and explain one of them in close detail.
-Whether you’re an aspiring engineer seeking best-practice advice, a seasoned professional ready to disagree with everything, or a manager looking for ways to optimize costs -- this article might be just right for you.
+Whether you're an aspiring engineer seeking best-practice advice, a seasoned professional ready to disagree with everything, or a manager looking for ways to optimize costs -- this article might be just right for you.

 <!-- more -->